 As a result, EMTALA does not preempt generally applicable state abortion regulations (or any other generally applicable state medical regulations).
-In considering preemption claims, this Court "start[s] with the assumption that the historic police powers of the States were not to be superseded by the Federal Act unless that was the clear and manifest purpose of Congress."
+In considering preemption claims, courts "start with the assumption that the historic police powers of the States were not to be superseded by the Federal Act unless that was the clear and manifest purpose of Congress."
 Medtronic, Inc. v.
 Lohr, 518 U.S. 470, 485 (1996) (quoting Rice v.
 Santa Fe Elevator Corp., 331 U.S. 218, 230 (1947)).
 "That approach is consistent with both federalism concerns and the historic primacy of state regulation of matters of health and safety."
 Id.
-Thus, it is not enough for the United States to posit a possible conflict between federal and state law here.
-The United States "must . . . present a showing . . . of a conflict . . . strong enough to overcome the presumption that state and local regulation of health and safety matters can constitutionally coexist with federal regulation."
-Hillsborough, 471 U.S. at 716; see also Pennhurst State Sch. & Hosp. v.
-Halderman, 451 U.S. 1, 17 (1981) (requiring Spending Clause conditions to be "unambiguous[]").
+Thus, it is not enough for the